 - Where: Indiana

 Another foodie favorite on the IFA culinary trail is pies!
-Whether you prefer traditional pies like apple or berry pies or unique pies like chess pie or the unofficial Hoosier-state sugar pie, you’ll find all sorts of pies to satisfy your appetite.
+Whether you prefer traditional pies like apple or berry or unique desserts like chess pie or the unofficial Hoosier-state sugar cream pie, you’ll find all sorts of pies to satisfy your appetite.

 Follow Chicago Parent on Instagram.